 22. Italian serial killer Leonarda Cianciulli chopped up her victims with an axe and turned them into soap and tea cakes.

-23. Consort Qi was a Chinese concubine that bore the Emperor a son whom he favored over his empress' son.
-The Empress responded by torturing Qi, chopping her limbs off, gouging her eyes out, cutting off all her facial features, and locking her in a pigsty until she died, dubbing her the human swine.
+23. Consort Qi was a Chinese concubine who bore the Emperor a son whom he seemed to favor over his son from his queen.
+Enraged by this, the empress proceeded to torture Qi, chopped her limbs off, gouged her eyes out, cut off all of her facial features, forced her to drink a potion that made her mute, threw her into a latrine and then locked her in a pigsty until she died.
+She called her a “human swine.”

 24. Son of Saddam Hussein, Uday Hussein, was named Chairman of the Iraqi Olympic Committee in 1984.
 Athletes who disappointed him were subject to torture and imprisonment.
 His own dad jailed him for six months after he murdered Saddam's favorite chef in a psychotic rage.
 Egyptian dictator Hosni Mubarak, who witnessed some of Uday's antics, described him as a "psychopath."
 He was also known to bring kidnapped girls to his home, rape them and then have them torn to shreds by dogs for his and his friend's entertainment.